What does it mean to be a researcher in 21st century academia? (Edition 2026)

 Topic of the day: What University Can We Imagine

-This workshop will introduce participants to creative research methods, offering an engaging and reflective approach to exploring and documenting insights gained through collaborative inquiry.
-Designed as part of this doctoral course, the workshop will guide participants through innovative techniques for knowledge production and sharing, with a strong emphasis on peer connection and community-building.
+The workshop will rely on creative research methods, offering an engaging and reflective approach to exploring and documenting care based on the morning lecture.
+A strong emphasis will be put on peer connection and community-building.

 Registration procedure